tldr-pages/tldr/pages/common/mamba-repoquery.md

 # mamba repoquery

-> Efficiently query package repositories and package dependencies.
+> Efficiently query conda and mamba package repositories and package dependencies.
 > More information: <https://mamba.readthedocs.io/en/latest/user_guide/mamba.html#repoquery>.

 - Search for all available versions of a particular package: